IvanBodnarash/buidl-n-borrow-dapp/README.md

 ### Tagline

-Build & Borrow is the lending platform to be integrated in other Radix projects.
+Buidl & Borrow is the lending platform to be integrated in other Radix projects.
 The mission is to offer a new Lending & Borrowing Money Market that at the same time adds value to the Radix DLT ecosystem through Liquid Staking & Restaking and supports the communitty with Grants for "buidlers".

 ### Description